Adjusted Efficiency Margin, or AdjEM, is the difference between a team’s offensive and defensive efficiency.

 The adjusted efficiency margin shows the number of points a team would be expected to outscore the average Division-I team over 100 possessions without adjusting for location of the game.

-For example, in 2016-2017, if North Carolina played the average Division-I team on a neutral court, on average, North Carolina would win a 100-possession game by about 28 points.
+For example, in the 2017-2018 season, if Villanova played the average Division-I team on a neutral court, on average, Villanova would win a 100-possession game by about 34 points.

 The Pythagorean expectation, from the mind of Bill James, originated from baseball.
 It estimates how many games a team should have won based on the amount of runs it scored or allowed.